-But although the forces that would eventually split the empire apart were unleashed in 1251, in 1260 the whole thing still looked like one big family enterprise.
+But although the forces that would eventually split the empire apart were unleashed in 1251, in 1260 the whole thing still looked mostly like one big family enterprise.
 Upon his succession, Möngke had ordered major new military expeditions into southern China and the Middle East.
-He put one of his brothers, Hulagu, in charge of the Middle Eastern expedition and took direct command of the campaign to conquer southern China and Indochina, though he was aided by another brother, Kubilai.
+He put one of his brothers, Hulagu, in charge of the Middle Eastern expedition and put another brother, Kubilai, in charge of the China campaign–though Möngke went with him and was directly involved in that offensive.
 Hulagu swept through Iran and into Iraq, sacking the Assassin base at Alamut in 1256 and Baghdad, where he executed the last widely-accepted Abbasid Caliph, in 1258.
 By September 1260 his armies were in Syria, having taken Aleppo and Damascus, and were poised to push south into Egypt.
 Hulagu sent envoys to Cairo demanding Egypt’s surrender, but the envoys’ heads were later seen decorating Cairo’s city walls.

 Two things conspired to ultimately stop the seemingly unstoppable Mongol advance.
-First, Egypt’s desperately weak Ayyubid ruling house had been overthrown by its slave soldiers, who created the Mamluk sultanate, in a slow-moving coup (it took years to fully sort out) that began in 1250.
+First, Egypt’s desperately weak Ayyubid ruling house had been overthrown by its slave soldiers (the Mamluk Dynasty) in a slow-moving coup (it took years to fully sort out) that began in 1250.
 Where the Ayyubids had long since lost any ability to inspire an army or achieve significant military success, the Mamluks were highly motivated and very well-trained.
-Significantly, they were trained in the same Central Asian style of warfare as the Mongols, since the Mamluks were mostly Kipchak steppe nomads who’d been sold as slaves to the Ayyubids (in many cases by Mongol traders).
+Significantly, they were trained in the same Central Asian style of warfare as the Mongols, since the Mamluks at this time were mostly Kipchak steppe nomads who’d been sold as slaves to the Ayyubids (in many cases by Mongol traders).
 While Mongolian horse archery and battle tactics (like the infamous “feigned retreat” that Genghis Khan used so effectively) were unfamiliar and confusing to most armies the Mongols encountered in the Middle East, the Mamluks knew them quite well.
-The Mamluks also benefited from very capable leadership, between their Sultan, Qutuz, and his chief general, Baybars, who commanded the Mamluk vanguard.
+The Mamluks also benefited from very capable leadership, between their Sultan, Qutuz, and his chief general, Baybars, who commanded their vanguard.

 The second complication for Hulagu’s forces was the eccentricity of Mongolian politics and the untimely death of Möngke in August 1259.
 Mongolian custom meant that a tribal kurultai (council) had to be called, where all the leading Mongol princes would gather to select a new Great Khan.
 Hulagu had to attend.
-As Möngke’s brother, he was a candidate to become the new Great Khan (it would almost certainly be either him, Kubilai, or their brother Ariq Böke), and at the very least he wanted to be there to assert his own autonomy in the Middle East.
-Of course, no prince could just show up to a kurultai alone; you had to bring your army with you to be taken seriously.
+As Möngke’s brother, he was a candidate to become the new Great Khan (it would almost certainly be either him, Kubilai, or their brother Ariq Böke), and at the very least he wanted to be there to defend his own interests.
+Of course, no prince could just show up to a kurultai alone–you had to bring your army with you to be taken seriously.
 So Hulagu left a small residual force with his top general, Kitbuqa, and took the rest of his army back east to stake his claim.
 When Qutuz found out about this, he knew it was time to go on offense.
 He assembled an army and marched it north into Palestine, and Kitbuqa obligingly marched his army south to meet it.

 There were still Crusader kingdoms in the region at this time, and one, Antioch, became a Mongolian vassal alongside its Cilician (in southern Anatolia) Armenian overlords, and participated in Hulagu’s conquests of Aleppo and Damascus.
 The Mongols made diplomatic overtures to the Crusaders at Acre, but as Mongolian diplomatic overtures generally took the form of Mafia “protection” deals, the Crusaders didn’t take them up on their offer.
 The Mamluks also approached Acre about an alliance, and while the Christians were more amenable to a deal with the Mamluks, they decided to remain technically neutral.
 In reality this was more of “neutral, but” policy, as they allowed the Mamluks to pass unmolested through Acre’s territory on their way to meet the Mongols.